-Thank you to those who are providing lunch today!
+Thank you to everyone who helped provide lunch today!

 If you'd like to sign up to provide lunch, there is a signup list on the whiteboard in the parish house.
 The entire year is listed on the sign-up pages.
 The last Sunday of the month is a Pot Luck, so plan to bring your favorite dish!